isomerpages/moe-punggolprisch/_our-curriculum/Home Based Learning.md

 &gt; * Mondays - Fridays: 8:00 am - 4:00 pm

-Students can also fill in a school-based form to request for the above matters at [go.gov.sg/sls-pps](go.gov.sg/sls-pps)
+<p style="font-family:arial; font-size:16px; text-align:justify; line-height:1.8">Students can also fill in a school-based form to request for the above matters at <a href="go.gov.sg/sls-pps">here</a><br><br>
 For other matters, students can email the SLS Helpdesk at [helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com).
-When emailing the SLS Helpdesk, they should include their full name, name of school and form class.
+When emailing the SLS Helpdesk, they should include their full name, name of school and form class.</p><p>